tytydraco/yessleep/out/Broken_by_the_night.md

 But your brother only turns a half-century once, and I didn’t overthink it.
 I split the cap in half with my fingers, swallowed what I figured was a light dose, and kept on with the party.

 Biggest mistake of my life.
 Across all years.
-The one that changed everything… Even Dostoyevsky couldn’t have foreseen what lay ahead.
+The one that changed everything.

 When added to the cocaine, MDMA instantly had a negative effect.
 In my two previous rolls, I hadn’t mixed it.
 This time I felt an overwhelming anxiety never known in my life.